HBase on Amazon S3 (Amazon S3 storage mode) - Amazon EMR

 • Using Amazon EMR version 5.7.0 or later, you can set up a read-replica cluster, which allows you to maintain read-only copies of data in Amazon S3.
 You can access the data from the read-replica cluster to perform read operations simultaneously, and in the event that the primary cluster becomes unavailable.

-• In Amazon EMR version 6.2.0 and later, persistent HFile Tracking uses a HBase system table called hbase:storefile to directly track the HFile paths used for read operations.
+• In Amazon EMR version 6.2.0 to 7.3.0, persistent HFile Tracking uses a HBase system table called hbase:storefile to directly track the HFile paths used for read operations.
 This feature is enabled by default and does not require manual migration to be performed.
+In versions higher than 7.3.0, HFile paths are tracked using a file tracker, storing HFile paths directly in a meta file, within the store directory.

 The following illustration shows the HBase components relevant to HBase on Amazon S3.